bradhaas/TheCompendium/content/Custom Backgrounds/Corps Founder.md

 Either way - your goal is to find a group of like minded individuals to explore, document, and investigate the unknown frontier.
 ## Feature
 **Arcane Learnings**
-Your sutdies offer you insights others wouldn't be able to glean.
-The arcane has grown familiar, and as a result you can identify at least one major propert/characteristic of any arcane item or creature you encounter.
+Your studies offer you insights others wouldn't be able to glean.
+The arcane has grown familiar, and as a result you can identify at least one major property/characteristic of any arcane item or creature you encounter.

 ## Mechanics
 ### Skill Proficiencies
 - Investigation
--
+- Arcana
 ### Languages
 - English
+- One other language of your choosing
 ### Tool Proficiencies
+-
 ### Equipment
-## Recommended Classes